xmtp/libxmtp/xmtp_mls/IDENTITY.md

 **Mapping from accounts to installations**

-The latter can be addressed using the mechanism described in the earlier section - any participant in a conversation can query the contact topic for any account in the conversation and construct the current list of valid installations from the registration and revocation payloads in the topic.
+The latter can be addressed using the mechanism described in the earlier section - any participant in a conversation can query for updates on any account in the conversation and construct the current list of valid installations.
 If the current installation list does not match what is in the group, the participant may add or remove installations in the group to match the latest state, and all other participants may perform the same verification.
 This can be performed at any frequency (for example before every message send), with various performance optimizations possible.

 **Mapping from conversations to accounts**